MithDevelop/ZipSearchDirectory/README.md

    - `BouncyCastle` (if required)
 4. Build the project (`Build -> Build Solution`).
 5. Run the application (`F5` or `Start Debugging`).
+P.S There is a compiled application located in the working_assembly folder.
 ---

 ## 🖥 Usage